Michael Heseltine: Resignation

 Cabinet met on the morning of Thursday 9 January, with Thatcher already having agreed her position with close colleagues at Chequers that weekend, and arranged that Scottish Secretary George Younger should take over as Defence Secretary if Heseltine resigned.
 Westland was first on the agenda, and Heseltine and Brittan were permitted to put their cases.
 Heseltine had won the moral high ground over the leaking saga, but Lawson recorded that he seemed obsessive at Cabinet and attracted little sympathy.
 Thatcher then reiterated her position, which had already been endorsed by the Cabinet, that Westland's future was a matter for Westland to decide, and announced that on grounds of Collective responsibility all answers to questions about Westland must in be cleared through the Cabinet Office.
 In response to a question by Nicholas Ridley (a friend of Heseltine) she confirmed that this also applied to statements which had already been made.

-After further questions from Heseltine, and another summing up by Thatcher, Heseltine protested that there had been no collective responsibility, gathered up his papers and left the Cabinet Room.
+Following further questions from Heseltine, and another summing up by Thatcher, Heseltine protested that there had been no collective responsibility, gathered up his papers and left the Cabinet Room.
 Eyewitness accounts differ as to his exact words, or even whether he explicitly resigned.
 By one account he declared, "I can no longer be a member of this Cabinet."
 Having allegedly paid a quick visit to the lavatory to straighten his hair and his Guards tie, Heseltine announced his resignation to the waiting press outside Number Ten, the first Cabinet minister to resign from a Cabinet meeting since Joseph Chamberlain in 1886.
 Some ministers (for example Peter Walker) and civil servants believed Heseltine could have been persuaded to return had it not been for the public announcement.

 At 4pm that day Heseltine delivered a 3,000 word, 22 minute resignation statement at the Ministry of Defence (rather than waiting to make a statement to the House of Commons when it resumed four days later).
 He may well have prepared this earlier, although his private secretary Richard Mottram says not.
 To Thatcher's fury Defence officials had helped him throughout the crisis and in preparing this document.
 His statement denounced Thatcher's managerial style and suggested she was a liar who lacked integrity.
 Thatcher later said during a television interview that she had not sacked him or called him to order before the incident because, “Had I done that, I know exactly what the press would have said: there you are, old bossyboots at it again.”